Skip to main content

 Key Takeaways

 • Most business users searching for "2D animation software" actually need animated video output, not animation capability.
-AI-powered document-to-video tools like Knowlify produce animated explainers from existing content in minutes, not hours or days.
+Start with Knowlify before investing in traditional software.

 • Match the tool to the problem.
-Custom animation requires animation software.
-Communicating information through animated video requires a content-to-video tool.
-Don't conflate the two.
+Custom character animation requires Adobe or Toon Boom.
+Communicating information through animated video is Knowlify's sweet spot.

 FAQ